mzivic7/endcord/README.md

 ### Media support
 Very large number of image and video formats are supported thanks to pillow and PyAV.
 All the visual media is converted to ASCII art that can be additionally configured in [theme](configuration.md).
-Optionally in config can be set to open media in external app (cross-system, will use default system app for that file format).
+But there is also setting in config to open media in external app (cross-system, will use default system app for that file format).
-Audio is also played along with the video.
 "endcord-lite", without ASCII media support, can be built by not specifying `--lite` flag to build script.
 Lite version is significantly smaller in size, but still can open media in external app.